 Assume you will need 1-2 pounds of beans per quart.
 But know that the size of the beans will change how many jars you end up with.

 If you want to be very precise, pack one jar with your beans, then dump the beans out and weigh them.
 That will give you a good idea of how many jars you’ll end up with.

 The first time I canned beans, I assumed two pounds of beans per quart.
 So I bought 25 pounds of green beans, since I wanted 12 quarts.

 That is a lot of beans, friends.
 In the picture above, that’s one single pound of Romano green beans.

-A quart is about four cups of beans, once processed.
+A quart is about four cups of beans, once packed and processed.
 That’s not an exact number but it’s close enough if you’re trying to figure out how many quarts of beans you’ll need.